 - Dr. Joseph Lawrence sells his formula for Listerine to Jordan Wheat Lambert.

-- Jordan Wheat Lambert, founds Lambert Pharmacal Company.
+- Jordan Wheat Lambert founds the Lambert Pharmacal Company.

 - Andrew Jergens Soap Company founded by Andrew Jergens Sr. and Charles H. Geilfus.

-- P. Beiersdorf & Company founded to manufacture medical plasters.
+- P. Beiersdorf & Company founded to manufacture to produce gutta-percha medical plasters.

 - Bronnleys, makers of fine soaps, founded (U.K.).

 - Potter Drug & Chemical Company formed from the Weeks & Potter Drug Company.

 - Frederick F. Ingram Company established by Frederick F. Ingram.